fredilarsen/ModuleInterface/README.md

 Other platforms than Arduino are supported, and they can be connected with different media.
 A collection of ESP8266 devices can communicate using built-in WiFi both between themselves and the web server.
 The master can also run on a Windows or Linux computer (including Raspberry PI), communicating with modules over Ethernet or WiFi.

 Automatic persistence of module settings in EEPROM is supported, so that a module can continue working autonomously after a power failure even if it is isolated, if it has enough local input to meaningfully do so.
+This is useful for creating modules with a little "Edge Intelligence", with analysis and algorithms in the modules instead of the modules just being collectors and executors for a central intelligence.

 The terms _device_ and _module_ are used somewhat interchangeably in this text, with a device being a standalone Arduino, ESP8266 or similar, and a module usually being a programmed device with some attached equipment, capable of doing some actual work.